bigrobsf/websocket-chat/README.md

 }

 //=============================================================================
-// use closure to create and increment counter for message ID var createMsgId = (function() {
+// Use closure to create and increment counter for message ID var createMsgId = (function() {
   var counter = 0;
   return function() {